johan-mickael/simple-java-orm/README.md

 # simple-java-orm

-Java library to manage data by mapping object entity into a specific database
+Java library to manage data by mapping object entity into a database

-! this is just a mvp version, I developed it to learn java reflection.
-I will add more features soon.
+<small> This is just a mvp beta version </small>

+ <small> I developed it to learn java reflection.
+I will add more features soon. </small>